simbli/seacharts/README.md

 `enc.supported_environment` attribute.
 Additionally, the `origin` and `extent` arguments here may be different from the one used to extract the external ENC data, allowing for loading of more specific (smaller) areas of interest into memory during runtime.
-The result GIF of the test ship simulation is saved as `reports/simulation.gif`.
+The `enc.visualize_environment` method continuously reads the position and heading of ships in a csv file and displays it in a decoupled environment using multiprocessing.

 ## Contributors